dohliam/imagebank-explorer/README.md

 Attribution and license information for individual images can be displayed by hovering over the search image results.

 ## Supported languages
-The [ASP image bank](https://github.com/global-asp/asp-imagebank) was created as a side effect of generating extracting source stories for the [Global African Storybook Project](https://global-asp.github.io/).
+The [ASP image bank](https://github.com/global-asp/asp-imagebank) was created as a byproduct of extracting source stories from ASP pdfs for the [Global African Storybook Project](https://global-asp.github.io/).

 A [corpus of English ASP texts](https://github.com/global-asp/asp-source) has been used to create the wordlist for this tool as a proof-of-concept, however support will be added soon for all the languages included in both the [African Storybook Project](http://africanstorybook.org/) and [Global African Storybook Project](https://global-asp.github.io/).